mikedh/trimesh/trimesh/io/README.md

 The highest priority is making sure `pip install trimesh` works.
 If someone just wants an STL loader they shouldn't need to compile 8 million things.
 Also in general dependencies should be running unit tests in CI on Python 2.7 and 3.4-3.7 on Windows and Linux (OSX as a bonus).

 #### `pip install trimesh[easy]`
-Installs things that install cleanly on all major platforms / Python versions without compiling (they have working wheels).
+Install things that install cleanly on all major platforms / Python versions without compiling (they have working wheels).
 Unfortunatly two packages (`rtree` and `shapely`) currently required additional shared libraries to function rather than including them in the wheels.

 #### `pip install trimesh[all]`
 Includes libraries that need compiling.
 Should be able to install through some means on all platforms.